How to improve the quality and reliability of B2B research panel participants

 - Managing your own panel

-You can certainly use the latter in B2B research.
+You can certainly use the latter in B2B market research.
 Building a panel makes sense when your target audience is niche or senior, or when you conduct a lot of research, because you can:

 - Control respondent quality